 The following table sets forth the name, age and position of our directors and executive officers.
 Our directors are elected annually and serve until the next annual meeting of stockholders.
-Except for Mr. Kidrin, all of our directors are independent.
+Except for Mr. Kidrin, all of our directors are independent, based upon the definition of "independence" used by NASDAQ, even though we are not subject to such regulation.

-Thomas Kidrin has been president, secretary and treasurer from December 1997 through July 2007 then added the title chief executive officer since August 2007.
+Thomas Kidrin has been a director, our president, chief executive officer, secretary and treasurer since our formation.
+He also held such positions from December 1997 through July 2007 in Worlds Inc. then added the title chief executive officer of Worlds Inc. since August 2007.
 Mr. Kidrin was also president and a director of Worlds Acquisition Corp. from April 1997 to December 1997.
 He has been the chairman and president of Datastream Corporation, a designer and developer of interactive products and services, since 1993.
 From December 1991 to June 1996, Mr. Kidrin was a founder, director, and President of UC Television Network Corp., a company engaged in the design and manufacture of interactive entertainment/advertising networks in the college market under the brand name College Television Network, the largest private network on college campuses in the United States sold to MTV in 1996 now operating under MTVU.
 Mr. Kidrin has attended Drake University and the New School of Social Research.

 Christopher J. Ryan has been Vice President-Finance since May 2000 and principal accounting and finance officer since August 2000.
 From August 1991 through April 2000, Mr. Ryan held a variety of financial management positions at Reuters America, an information services company.
 From 2001 through 2003, Mr. Ryan was the founder and President of CJR Advisory Services, a personal corporation through which he provided financial consulting services to various entities.
-Since 2004, Mr. Ryan has been the VP Finance of Peminic, Inc. Mr. Ryan is an inactive certified public accountant.
-He is a graduate of Montclair State University in New Jersey and received an M.B.A. degree from Fordham University in New York.
+From 2004 to 2010, Mr. Ryan was the CFO of Peminic, Inc. From 2008 to 2012 Mr. Ryan served as the CFO of Conversive Inc. and since 2012 Mr. Ryan has been the CFO of GlobalServe Inc. Mr. Ryan is an inactive certified public accountant.
+He is a graduate of Montclair State University in New Jersey and received an M.B.A. degree from Fordham University.